 1922 In February 1922, the Douglass Theater opened on this site as the "finest colored theater in America owned and controlled by colored people."
 The theater was eventually sold to white ownership and its name was changed to the Royal.

-1924 The Baltimore Urban League was formed
+Baltimore Urban League was formed

 1930 Baltimore's own Blanche Calloway (Cab Calloway's older sister) is the first female to head a successful all-male band.